Types of Diabetes

 Type 2 diabetes is the most common form of diabetes.
 In people with type 2 diabetes, either the body does not produce adequate levels of insulin, or it is unable to use the insulin being produced effectively (also known as insulin resistance).
 As a result, the glucose starts building up in the blood stream leading to high blood glucose.
 We now know that a variety of genetic and environmental (lifestyle) factors together increase our risk for type 2 diabetes.
 This form of diabetes was typically seen in people above the age of 40, however, in the last decade or so an increasing number of children are developing type 2 diabetes.

-This form of diabetes develops during pregnancy and is a result of the body not being able to produce enough insulin to cope with the additional bodily changes and demands that normally occur during pregnancy.
+Gestational diabetes is a form of diabetes that can develop during pregnancy.
+It is a result of the body not being able to produce enough insulin to cope with the additional bodily changes and demands that normally occur during pregnancy.
 Women are usually diagnosed in the late second-early third trimester of their pregnancy.
 However, a few women may get diagnosed early on in their pregnancy and it could be that they had underlying diabetes or insulin resistance before they became pregnant – but weren’t aware of it.

 All women with gestational diabetes have an increased risk of developing type 2 diabetes later in life and are encouraged to get tested for diabetes or prediabetes every 3 to 5 years.